Once a new year is in full swing, I typically take some time to reevaluate my habits and goals.

 You probably see where I’m going with this … you can also seize this time to refine your habits and goals.

-And if your writing sessions ever feel unproductive, I have an eye-opener that will help you approach them with more ease.
+And if your content writing sessions ever feel unproductive, I have an eye-opener that will help you approach them with more ease.

 Introducing the Necessary Mess